 - 9.1 If the Hearing Examiner determines that a public nuisance exists, then after the expiration of 30 days from the date on which the Hearing Examiner's written determination is received by the person designated in the Request for Hearing, the Administrator shall inspect the premises and determine whether or not the public nuisance has been abated.
-At the Hearing Examiner's discretion, additional time to abate the public nuisance may be given. - 9.2 If the Administrator determines that the public nuisance has been abated, then the Administrator shall make a record of his/her findings and take no further action thereon. - 9.3 If the Administrator determines that the public nuisance has not been abated, the Administrator shall estimate the cost to abate the public nuisance and forward the estimate of the cost to Commissioners Court. - 9.4 After receiving the estimate of the cost to abate the public nuisance, the Commissioners Court shall determine whether or not: - a) To order the abatement of the public nuisance; - b) To assess the cost of abating the public nuisance, the cost of legal notification by publication, if said procedure was utilized, and an administrative fee of \$100.00, plus interest beginning on the 31st day after the date of the assessment to the person receiving a Notice to Abate Nuisance pursuant to Section 6; and/or - c) To assess the cost of abating the public nuisance, the cost of the legal notification by publication, if said procedure was utilized, and an administrative fee of \$100.00, plus interest beginning on the 31st day after the date of the assessment against the property on which the public nuisance exists.
+At the Hearing Examiner's discretion, additional time to abate the public nuisance may be given. - 9.2 If the Administrator determines that the public nuisance has been abated, then the Administrator shall make a record of his/her findings and take no further action thereon. - 9.3 If the Administrator determines that the public nuisance has not been abated, the Administrator shall estimate the cost to abate the public nuisance and forward the estimate of the cost to the County Commissioner in the precinct in which the nuisance is located. - 9.4 After receiving the estimate of the cost to abate the public nuisance, the Commissioner may request to add an item to the Commissioners Court agenda to consider any/all necessary action regarding the nuisance.
+The Commissioners Court shall then determine whether or not: - a) To issue an Order to Abate Nuisance; - b) To assess the cost of abating the public nuisance, the cost of legal notification by publication, if said procedure was utilized, and an administrative fee of \$100.00, plus interest beginning on the 31st day after the date of the assessment to the person receiving a Notice to Abate Nuisance pursuant to Section 6; and/or - c) To assess the cost of abating the public nuisance, the cost of the legal notification by publication, if said procedure was utilized, and an administrative fee of \$100.00, plus interest beginning on the 31st day after the date of the assessment against the property on which the public nuisance exists.